serokell/blog-posts/TON Contest/article.md

 ## Telegram Open Network

-Telegram Open Network is a relatively new smart-contracts platform developed by the team behind the Telegram messenger.
+Telegram Open Network is a relatively new smart-contracts platform developed by the team behind the [Telegram messenger][tg].
 It was announced in late 2017 and first source code was published in September this year.
-Three (TODO update) weeks ago, they started a [competition.][contest-announce] In it, developers were asked to either implement a smart-contract or contribute to the platform in one way or another.
+Five weeks ago, they [started a competition][contest-announce].
+In it, developers were asked to either implement a smart-contract or contribute to the platform in one way or another.

-After giving it a little consideration, we decided to participate as a company and implement two smart-contracts from the list of organizer suggestions.
+After giving it a little consideration, we decided to participate as a company and implement two smart-contracts from the list of organisers’ suggestions.
 For one of them we chose to use the development tools provided with the TON distribution, for the other one we decided to do what we like doing the most: implement it in a new language built specifically for TON and embedded into Haskell with its incredibly rich type system.

-We believe the plan worked out exceptionally well, so we would like to showcase our entries and our approach to smart contracts and eDSLs.
+We believe the plan worked out exceptionally well, so we would like to showcase our entries and our approach to smart-contracts and embedded languages.
 The competition was incredibly fun and engaging and, hopefully, so will be this blog post.
-Let’s dive right in.

-### TON Blockchain Research
+### TON Blockchain research

 We always try to keep on top of recent developments in the areas that we work in, blockchain being one of them, thus we were already familiar with the ideas